 Knowing the structure of the regions.csv helps in understanding the callback function provided in the callback column.
 The callback function maps the results from the regions.csv file to the data_value and the display.prompt.text fields using JavaScript.
-The survey worksheets may look like this:
+The survey worksheet may look like this: